moss-n/video-examples/tail-sampling/README.md

    ./switch_collector_config.sh splunk-no-tail
    ```

+3. Even without Splunk credentials, you can still use all demo features with Jaeger visualization.

-3. For more details on Splunk Observability Cloud integration, see [splunk_integration.md](splunk_integration.md).
+4. For more details on Splunk Observability Cloud integration, see [splunk_integration.md](splunk_integration.md).

 ## Troubleshooting